 Riverside Stormwater Greenway

-The natural area at Riverside Park has been given new life with the creation of the Riverside Stormwater Greenway.
+The natural area at Riverside Park has been given new life with the creation of the Riverside Park Stormwater Greenway.
 The greenway features walking trails that wind along a stream through approximately 24 acres of natural and newly constructed wetlands, connecting the parks athletic facilities to the Hopewell City Marina.
 The project was planned and managed by the Hopewell Public Works Stormwater Division, with assistance from Hopewell Recreation and Parks.
 Five acres of invasive species like English ivy and Chinese privet have been removed, and hundreds of new native trees and shrubs adorn this purposefully crafted green space.
 Other stormwater control elements include trash vaults to capture debris and a regenerative stormwater conveyance, which creates step-pools that filter water down through a sand and wood chip mixture.
 The stream also has a new, shallower channel to pass through, with water features like log sills and rock cross vanes.
 This channel design works to curb erosion and slow the shuttling of pollutants from rain runoff into the major waterways.
-In all, more than 290 acres of urban development drain into this streambed.
-As completed, the greenway will remove 453 pounds of phosphorus, 1,616 pounds of nitrogen and 78,843 pounds of sediment from the watershed each year.
-The project was recognized at the 2019 Virginia Recreation and Park Society Conference and named the Best New Environmental Sustainability Project of 2018.
+The project was recognized at the Virginia Recreation and Park Society Annual Conference and was named the Best New Environmental Sustainability Project of 2018.

 Chesapeake Bay Foundation: Hopewell Restoration Project